Video Poker: All About the Video Poker Game

 Loose Deuces

-The simplest, most basic form of video poker is known as Jacks or Better, named after the lowest-paying combination that brings a payout.
-This game does not have wild cards or bonus payouts but the easy gameplay makes it a favorite among casino players.
+The simplest and most basic form of video poker is known as Jacks or Better, named after the lowest-paying hand that qualifies for a payout.
+This game does not feature wild cards or bonus payouts, but its straightforward gameplay makes it a favorite among casino players.

 View more...